CAPTS: Channel-Aware, Preference-Aligned Trigger Selection for Multi-Channel Item-to-Item Retrieval: Introduction

 As illustrated in Figure~\ref{fig:u2i2i}, candidate generation in production multi-channel retrieval commonly follows two paradigms: direct user-to-item (U2I)~\cite{U2I_Youtube,U2I_ali} and two-hop user-to-item-to-item (U2I2I)~\cite{PinSage,Pixie,U2I2I_taobao,U2I2I_pinterest}.
 In U2I2I, the system first selects a small set of triggers\footnote{We use the terms interacted item, trigger, and trigger item interchangeably.} from a user’s recent interactions as seeds, and then uses each trigger to retrieve candidates through multiple item-to-item (I2I) channels with different retrieval mechanisms.
 Because triggers serve as the entry points to downstream I2I retrieval, they largely determine the candidate space exposed to these channels, making trigger selection central to multi-channel U2I2I.
 However, much of the existing work~\cite{ULIM,MTMH,Trinity} focuses on the I2I step, leaving trigger selection comparatively underexplored.
 In this work, we focus on trigger selection in multi-channel U2I2I.

-In production, triggers are often selected from a user’s recent interactions~\cite{Pixie,GraphJet,U2I_Youtube} using rule-based policies, such as Watch Time Top-$N$, Liked Top-$N$, or Shared Top-$N$ rules.
+In production, triggers are selected from recent interactions~\cite{Pixie,GraphJet,U2I_Youtube} using Watch Time, Liked, or Shared Top-$N$ rules.
 Learned trigger scorers (e.g., PDN~\cite{PDN}) are also used, but they are typically developed for a single I2I retrieval channel.
 To accommodate heterogeneous I2I channels and practical serving constraints, engineers commonly tune trigger selection in a channel-by-channel manner based on empirical experience.
-These choices are usually refined through iterative online A/B tests, yet they leave two persistent challenges in multi-channel trigger selection.
+Online A/B tests refine these choices but leave two challenges.